-- A financial service business is required under the Regulations to identify particular relevant employees who in view of their roles should receive additional training and it must provide such training.
+- 280. A financial serviceprescribed business is required under the Regulations to identify particular relevant employees who in view of their roles should receive additional training and it must provide such training.
 Such employees must include the MLRO, any nominated persons and any deputies to whom suspicion reports may be made.
-The additional training must include in depth and specific training with regard to; - the handling and reporting of internal suspicion reports; - the handling of production and restraining orders; - liaising with law enforcement agencies; and - the management of the risk of tipping off. - 261.273.
-Please refer to section 2.4 for information on the role and responsibilities of the MLRO.
+The additional training must include in depth and specific training with regard to; - the handling and reporting of internal suspicion reports; - the handling of production and restraining orders including, but not limited to, the requirements of the relevant legislation and how to respond to court orders; - liaising with law enforcement agencies; and - the management of the risk of tipping off. - Please refer to section 2.4 for information on the role and responsibilities of the MLRO.